 · · · ·

 In Greensboro, there are so many amazing nonprofits where you can lend a hand and be part of something bigger.
-From supporting local causes to learning new skills and meeting others in your community, the rewards of giving back are endless.
-Below, we’ve put together a list of ways to get involved.
-If your favorite nonprofit isn’t on here, just send us a note and we’ll add it.
-We hope you find a cause that speaks to your heart and jump in!
+Below we’ve put together a complete list of volunteer opportunities in Greensboro and Guilford County.
+If your favorite nonprofit isn’t on here, send us a note and we’ll add it!

 After Gateway Inc.

-NEEDS: Amazon Gift Cards (to purchase games, music, music instruments, sensory toys); early learning games, sensory toys, art supplies, AA and AAA batteries, paper products, and pump hand sanitizer.
-Donate by visiting the website above and clicking on the donate tab, or mail/bring donations to the location.
+Needs: Amazon Gift Cards (to purchase games, music, music instruments, sensory toys); early learning games, sensory toys, art supplies, AA and AAA batteries, paper products, and pump hand sanitizer.
+Donate by visiting their website and clicking the donate tab, or mail/bring donations to the location.

 aftergateway@gmail.com

-ABOUT: A Simple Gesture collects nonperishable food for 18 Guilford County food pantries, food pantries in schools and Head Start facilities, and mini-pantries in medical offices.
-We’ve collected 1.7 million meals since our start in 2015.
+About: A Simple Gesture collects nonperishable food for 18 Guilford County food pantries, food pantries in schools and Head Start facilities, and mini-pantries in medical offices.
+They’ve collected 1.7 million meals since starting in 2015.

-NEEDS: Families to commit to filling a reusable grocery bag with nonperishable food every other month.
-On the designated pickup day (always a Saturday), they leave the bag on their front porch, and volunteers pick it up, take it to a local food pantry, and leave an empty bag to repeat the process two months later.
+Needs: Families to commit to filling a reusable grocery bag with nonperishable food every other month.
+On the designated pickup day (always a Saturday), leave the bag on your front porch and volunteers pick it up, take it to a local food pantry, and leave an empty bag to repeat the process.

-VOLUNTEERING: You can volunteer to be a driver and pick up bags of food from food donors’ homes on the pickup day.
-We also have volunteers who help in our office to organize and tag our reusable grocery bags, and volunteers who help unload and shelve donated food at our partner pantries.
+Volunteering: Volunteer as a driver to pick up bags from food donors’ homes, help in the office organizing reusable bags, or help unload and shelve donated food at partner pantries.

 lquagliano@adsyes.org